steineggerlab/probeit/README.md

 ###### **--max-window** [NONE]
 When you need maximum window mode, then use this option.
 Default window mode is minimum window.
 ###### **window-size** INT[200]
-Option for the size of window for Cap Probes
+Option for the size of window for 2nd Probes
 ###### **--probe-len1** INT [40]
-Option for length of Lig Probes.
+Option for length of 1st Probes.
 ###### **--probe-len2** INT [20]
-Option for length of Cap Probes.
+Option for length of 2nd Probes.
 ###### **--probe-error2** INT [1]
-Option for the number of error allowed in Cap Probes.
+Option for the number of error allowed in 2nd Probes.
 ###### **--minimizing-covered2** INT [1]
-Option for the number of times each Lig Probe should be covered by Cap Probes
+Option for the number of times each 1st Probe should be covered by 2nd Probes
 ###### **--minimizing-repeats2** INT [10]
-Option for the number of random iterations when minimizing Cap Probes.
+Option for the number of random iterations when minimizing 2nd Probes.
 ###### **--minimizing-earlystop-criteria2** FLOAT [0.99]
-Option for proportion of Lig Probes covered by Cap Probes for earlystop upon minimizing of Cap Probes.
+Option for proportion of 1st Probes covered by 2nd Probes for earlystop upon minimizing of 2nd Probes.